michelou/llvm-examples/README.md

   <tr>
   <td style="border:0;padding:0 10px 0 0;min-width:120px;"><a href="https://llvm.org/"><img src="https://llvm.org/img/LLVM-Logo-Derivative-1.png" width="120" alt="LLVM"/></a></td>
   <td style="border:0;padding:0;vertical-align:text-top;">This repository gathers <a href="https://llvm.org/">LLVM</a> code examples coming from various websites and books.<br/>
-  It also includes several batch scripts for experimenting with the <a href="https://llvm.org/">LLVM</a> infrastructure on a Windows machine.
+  It also includes several <a href="https://en.wikibooks.org/wiki/Windows_Batch_Scripting">batch files</a> for experimenting with the <a href="https://llvm.org/">LLVM</a> infrastructure on a Windows machine.
   </td>
   </tr>
 </table>